 What is Autism?
 A Snapshot.

-What is Autism? http://teachingautismblog.wix.com/theautismshop Autism is a developmental disorder which has 3 areas of impairment: communication, social skills, and imagination (which often accounts for repetitive behaviours).
+What is Autism?
+Autism is a developmental disorder that has 3 areas of impairment: communication, social skills, and imagination (which often accounts for repetitive behaviours).

 Although each child shares these 3 common elements, each child has different characteristics and is unique in their individual manifestation of these impairments.
 In some children, an impairment may not even be evident initially but may become more evident as the teacher spends time with the student and gets to know the student more.